ye-olde-jack/NFG/content/Quests.md

 	Information from another [[Malfeasant]] Mage.
 	Magic Item: Pearl of Power.
 	Magic Item: "Kin's Carving."
-- [ ] **Visit the Dawn Duel within [[Camp Dawn]] and succeed at some fights.**

-	Rewards:
-	Gold pay based on advancement tier.
-	Extra consumables if multiple battles are won.
-	Information on the [[Knights of the Silver Order]] and potentially [[Elyria]].
-	Potential for learning combo attacks with party member if Fate Points and some days are spent.
 - [ ] **Hunt down [[Spencer D. Kramer]].**

 	Rewards: